 Your living room is your set, and you are the set manager when you host an Oscars party.
-And that set has a focal point —your TV or whatever device you use.
+Whatever else you’re planning for the occasion, the focal point of that set is obvious—your TV (or whatever device you use).
 Let us help you with the logistics.

-5. If you’ve done all these things right, you’re living room will be the destination for the Super Bowl, Oscars, or any TV-viewing event.
-For more ideas on what to serve, check our Academy Awards Cocktail Party.
+If you’ve done all these things right, you’re living room will be the destination for the Super Bowl, Oscars, or any TV-viewing event, Saturday night Netflix binge-watching included.

 Hey, would a cocktail by any other name be as highbrow?
 Raise yours and see for yourself as you sip this mixed drink that gets a dose of designer-level panache with some St. Germain elderflower liqueur.
 You must serve it in a martini glass, or it doesn’t count.
 Remember, the trappings are important.
 Get our Sophisticate recipe.

 St-Germain Elderflower Liqueur, (price varies) on Drizly

 Never tried it?
 Get it delivered right to your door and start experimenting.

 Whether or not your friends have gluten intolerance, they’ll do more than tolerate these thin chick pea pancakes rolled around nubs of creamy, mild goat cheese and freshly cracked black pepper.
 Get our Socca recipe.